Super Gem Fighter Mini Mix

-Super Gem Fighter Mini Mix, also released as Pocket Fighter (ポケットファイター), is a 1997 fighting game developed and published by Capcom for arcades.
+Super Gem Fighter Mini Mix, also released as Pocket Fighter (ポケットファイター) in Japan, is a 1997 fighting game developed and published by Capcom for arcades.
 The game uses the same super deformed character designs previously used in Super Puzzle Fighter II Turbo, a puzzle game by Capcom.
 It was ported in 1998 to the PlayStation, which retained the Pocket Fighter title for its North American and PAL releases, and then the Sega Saturn and WonderSwan, both in Japan only.

 The return of most of the "puzzle fighters" on the roster includes characters from Street Fighter Alpha 2 and Night Warriors: Darkstalkers' Revenge, Ibuki from Street Fighter III, and Tessa from Red Earth.
 It also features many character cameos from various Capcom games scattered in the background of the stages.